 Bradford Garden Centre secures planning permission for next growth phase

-Staff and management at a Bradford garden centre are celebrating after securing planning permission for the next stage of their ambitious growth plans.
+The team at a Bradford garden centre have secured planning approval for a second site as part of their ambitious growth plans.

 Leeds City Council’s South and West Plans Panel voted to approve Tong Garden Centre’s plans to transform a former golf club into a £14m garden centre complex that will create up to 250 jobs.